martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

 ```
 The
 [virtual-machine-based implementation of the calculator language](https://share.sourceacademy.org/7ibc1)
-separates compilation from execution.
-It first compiles the given program into
+of this post separates compilation from execution.
+It compiles the given program into
 an array of instructions, without executing them.
 ``` js
 function compile(expr) {